5 min read

 Introduction

-With over a decade of hands-on experience in containerisation—from the early Docker betas to managing production workloads on Kubernetes at scale—I’ve seen firsthand how containers have evolved from a developer novelty into a foundational enterprise technology.
+With over a decade of hands-on experience in containerisation, from the early Docker betas to managing production workloads on Kubernetes at scale, I have seen firsthand how containers have evolved from a developer novelty into a foundational enterprise technology.

-In 2025, containers are no longer a nice-to-have—they’re essential.
+In 2025, containers are no longer a nice-to-have.
+They are essential.
 They enable the agility, portability, and scalability modern applications require.
 And as businesses migrate to the cloud, containers are often the bridge between legacy systems and modern cloud-native architectures.

 This blog draws from years of field experience helping organisations adopt containerisation successfully, and more recently, guiding clients in leveraging Azure Kubernetes Service (AKS) and Azure Container Apps for cloud-native transformations.